Have you joined MyTemptalia yet? Register

 I was using a few other moisturizers during the late fall/early winter, and I noticed I was still getting dry periodically, but I haven’t had a single dry patch since using this cream, so my experience has been really pleasant.
 It has this slightly citrus-y scent that has the smell of freshness.
 I use this as a night cream, because it is a heavier cream and works best for me at night time, since I can really let it sink in and not worry about whether my makeup will work with it or not.
 I find it sinks in within fifteen minutes or so; I always apply it about a half hour before I go to bed (which is typical of my night time regimen) or whenever I remove makeup–whichever comes first.
 By the time I get into bed, it’s sunk in and my skin feels happy.

 I’ve been loving it, and this is the first time in awhile that I’ve liked a skincare product enough not to want to switch over to something else to test out for you all!
 I only wish it came in pump-packaging rather than a tub, but I can deal with it.
 I’ve been using it for a full month now and it’s maybe a third through (definitely not half-way, though), so I think each jar should easily yield two, if not three, months of daily usage–just keep in mind I only used this during the evening, so just once a day.
 Also note that skincare is very personal, so my experience may not be the same as yours; your mileage may vary!
 (Such is the nature of skincare, sigh!)

 If you want to know more about how products are evaluated, read out Rating System FAQ!

 - Value: 9/10

 - Packaging: 3/5

-Your Mission: Tell us what you love, hate, or are otherwise indifferent to about shower gels and all that those entail.
+Your Mission: Tell us what you love, hate, or are otherwise indifferent to about anti-acne products and all that those entail.